 Social Engagement as a Mediator between Health and Social Isolation

-Since personal evaluations of loneliness are untrustworthy and objective analysis of social isolation can be misleading, it becomes urgent to find a measure of effective social cognition and identification that may bridge the differences between online and physical communication.
-To this point, a good way to track how social isolation/loneliness affects relevant factors, such as individual health and relational outcomes, can come from the inclusion of perceived social belonging and community-based identity setting within the evaluation process (van Eldik et al., 2019); in other words, determining the degree to which an individual’s commitment and assigned trust to a community, real or online, leads to his direct participation to it, and the consequences that such participation brings back to the individual.
-As a matter of fact, what usually drives civic engagement and member health is the combined perception of a functional community, and the degree to which it allows the coexistence and interdependence of its members (Bjornstrom et al., 2013), meaning that high levels of shared social capital will only improve general well-being, and positive community participation, if it is composed of strong relationship ties.
-In a similar fashion, happy cohesive communities will continue to increase their social capital, therefore increasing their overall participation, in a repeating cycle (Collins et al., 2014; Procentese et al., 2019).
+Community and social engagement can be used as a measure of effective social cognition and identification, bridging the differences between online and physical communication by associating feelings of connectedness with willingness to participate in the community.
+As a matter of fact, a good way to track how loneliness affects relevant wellness factors, such as individual health and relational outcomes, can come from the inclusion of perceived social belonging and community-based identity setting within the evaluation of personal wellbeing (van Eldik et al., 2019); in other words, determining the degree to which an individual’s commitment and assigned trust to a community, real or online, leads to their direct participation to it, and the emotional consequences that such participation brings back to the individual.
+As a matter of fact, what usually drives civic engagement and member health is the combined perception of a functional community, and the degree to which it allows the coexistence and interdependence of its members (Bjornstrom et al., 2013), meaning that strong, participating communities are often associated with strong social capital, which in turn is also connected with strong relationship ties.
+This makes it easier to detect an individual’s social and emotional wellbeing, without necessarily relying on personal evaluation (Collins et al., 2014; Procentese et al., 2019).

-Contrary to loneliness and social isolation, civic engagement measures do not depend on subjective, and thus variable, opinions on social cohesion and social capital, and can be traced back to active political activities such as volunteering, charitable giving, political donation, contact of political representatives, voting, citizenship, political expression etc. (Atkinson et al., 2020).
+Quite, contrary to loneliness and social isolation, civic engagement measures do not depend on subjective, and thus variable, opinions on social cohesion and social capital, and can be traced back to active political activities such as volunteering, charitable giving, political donation, contact of political representatives, voting, citizenship, political expression etc. (Atkinson et al., 2020).
 In addition, the causal research surrounding civic engagement also specifies which potential confounding effects could inflate the role of communities within perceptions of social trust and connectedness, with the most prevalent being religion (Whitehead & Stroope, 2015), cultural and national context (Crocetti et al., 2012), temporal engagement (Wray-Lake et al., 2020), political ideology (Ferrucci et al., 2019), and group heterogeneity (Costa & Khan, 2003).
-Accordingly, the latter two unite the areas of civic engagement, online communication, and well-being, since the openness of online communities tends to render them heterogeneous, and thus, as discussed in concurrent research, prone to less community involvement (Johnson et al., 2010).
+Accordingly, the latter two unite the areas of civic engagement, online communication, and well-being, since political affairs tend to discourage reciprocity based groups over interest based groups, which in turn creates more heterogenous and disconnected relationship ties (Johnson et al., 2010).